banisterious/obsidian-canvas-roots/SECURITY.md

    - GEDCOM files contain extensive PII about living and deceased individuals
    - Treat GEDCOM files with the same security as financial documents
    - Be cautious when importing GEDCOM files from untrusted sources
-   - **Use the export obfuscation feature** when sharing GEDCOM files publicly or with collaborators
+   - **Enable privacy protection** when exporting GEDCOM files for sharing
-   - Obfuscation levels range from minimal (dates only) to full (all PII anonymized)
-   - Optionally generate a secure mapping file to reverse obfuscation later
+   - Living persons can be anonymized or excluded entirely from exports

 ### For Professional Genealogists